BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 <hr/>

-In early 2023, I had recently moved from Illinois to New Hampshire, and I booked an AirBnB in Hampton, New Hampshire.
+In early 2023, I'd recently moved from Illinois to New Hampshire.
+In New Hampshire, I spent some time living in Hampton, New Hampshire, right near the ocean.

 It's perhaps not well known that there's oceanfront in New Hampshire.
 There isn't much; a little strip of coastal land.